fumitoh/modelx/doc/source/tutorial/api_tutorial.rst

 Space Inheritance
 ^^^^^^^^^^^^^^^^^
-Space inheritance is a concept analogous to class inheritance in object-oriented programming languages.
+Inheritance in modelx is a feature analogous to class inheritance in object-oriented programming languages, such as Python.
 By making full use of space inheritance, you can organize multiple spaces sharing similar features into an inheritance tree of spaces, minimizing duplicated